Dance Map Directory

 Annapolis, MD, and Greensboro, NC, United States

-CBAS is a three-year teacher-training program composed of monthly sessions of two to four days in Greensboro, NC.
-In addition, trainees attend residential workshops and receive private lessons throughout the year and complete independent-study projects.
-The program is designed for professionals and mature learners who weave the training into their lives.
-Director Robin Gilmore and other faculty members teach annual residential workshops throughout the U.S. and abroad.
+CBAS is a three-year teacher training program composed of monthly 2- to 4-day sessions in Greensboro, NC.
+Trainees also attend residential workshops and private lessons throughout the year and complete independent-study projects.
+Program is designed for professionals and mature learners who weave the training into their lives.
+Director Robin Gilmore and other faculty members teach throughout the U.S. and abroad.

 DanceAbility Teacher's Certificate offered

 Four weeks (or Intensives: five days).
 Learn to teach structured improvisation and performance-making to groups of ALL abilities and disabilities.
 Also great for personal artistic/somatic research for non-educators.
 The DanceAbility® method is informed by CI.
 Manual with hundreds of exercises included.
 2018: June, South Carolina; July, Vienna, Austria; December, Hawaii.

 RYS 200 & 500 through Yoga Alliance